Sup3Legacy/arlustre/docs/slides/slides.md

 ## pulseIn

-Some operators were copied over the C library but some were blocking, e.g.
+Some operators were copied over from the C library but some were blocking, e.g.

 ```python
 # pulseIn, Python rewrite